Bottlenecks & the Five Focusing Steps

 Step 2: Exploit/honor the bottleneck

-To exploit a bottleneck, we first need to establish whether the bottleneck is a valid part of the process - be careful that the constraint is not an unnecessary step, i.e. management oversight.
+To exploit a bottleneck, we first need to establish whether it is a valid part of the process - be careful that the constraint is not an unnecessary step, i.e., management oversight.

-If the bottleneck is a necessary, value-generating part of the process, then make sure that it’s only doing the work that is required.
-For example, in a development team, you may have reason to think one of the developers to be the bottleneck, but when you go talk to him, you may find out, that he had to deal with really poor requirements documentation.
-So besides coding itself, he had to spend the time, that he did not have, chasing down actual requirements.
-Once you make sure that he has all the information he needs, his development time can be significantly reduced.
+If the bottleneck is a necessary, value-generating part of the process, ensure that it only does the mandatory work.
+For example, you may have reason to think one of your web developers to be the process’s bottleneck.
+Yet once you talk to him, you may find out that he had to deal with poor requirements documentation.
+So besides coding itself, he had to spend extra time chasing down actual requirements.
+Once you make sure that he has all the information he needs, he can reduce his development time.

 Step 3: Subordinate the rest of the processes to the bottleneck

 Step 4: Elevate the bottleneck

 At this stage, you look at how the rest of the production process can help out the bottleneck.
-For example, maybe steps 4 and 5 in our table can help out in step 3, if they find it overloaded.
-In Kanban, this process is known as swarming - the team tries to relieve the bottleneck by redistributing resources (in this case manpower) and thus increase output.
-Or you can extend the bottleneck by increasing its capacity: you may need more or faster machines or perhaps greater automation of this step.
+For example, maybe steps 4 and 5 in our table can help out in step 3, when it’s overloaded?
+In Kanban, we call this process swarming - the team tries to relieve the bottleneck by redistributing resources (labor force, in this case) and thus increase output.
+Or, you can extend the constraint by increasing its capacity: you may need more or faster machines or perhaps greater automation of this step.

 Step 5: Restart the process, re-check the bottleneck

 Set up your process to deal with bottlenecks

-Bottlenecks are always going to occur and you need to keep an eye out for them.
-Organizing your teams, or process lines in U-shaped cells can quickly let team members have oversight of the entire line.
-This way, team members can immediately notice bottlenecks occurring, and help out.
-Having Andons as part of the line can allow team members to stop the line when needed, or at least inform of the current flow.
+Bottlenecks are always going to occur, and you need to keep an eye out for them.
+Organizing your teams or process lines in U-shaped cells can quickly let team members have oversight of the entire line.
+This way, team members can immediately notice bottlenecks occurring and help out.
+Having Andons as part of the line can allow team members to stop the line when necessary, or - at the least - it informs them of the current flow.